A new feature has been added to NetPhantom to allow any NetPhantom server process to be executed as

 being load balanced over several physical servers, in conjunction with Microsoft Network Load Balancing included in

-Windows 2000 Advanced Server) is used, there are times when a service must be delayed a couple of seconds before
+Windows 2008 Server is used, there are times when a service must be delayed a couple of seconds before

 it is started when the physical Windows server is booting up.